If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

-But what is the difference between iced coffee vs. cold brew?
+Quick Answer: What's the difference between iced coffee and cold brew?

 Iced coffee and cold brew coffee are two popular types of coffee.
 Both are easy to make at home, but each offers a unique experience.

-But there are so many distinct features to both coffees that make them unique in their own way.
+However, there are numerous distinct features that make both coffees unique in their own way.

 Below, you can find the key differences between these two popular types of coffee:

-I’ll go over the difference in taste, the brewing process, the calorie difference, the caffeine difference, and how to make these cold coffee versions yourself!
-Let’s get started.
+Below, I'll go over the differences in taste, the brewing process, the calorie and caffeine differences, and how to make these cold coffee versions yourself:

 What is the difference in taste?

-Cold brew coffee tastes stronger than iced coffee.
-This is because cold brew coffee uses more ground coffee and is steeped for longer.
+This is because cold brew coffee uses more ground coffee and is steeped for a longer period.
 This process develops more flavor than the brewing process used for iced coffee.

-You can make iced coffee with any brewed coffee you like, such as a French press, Chemex, and even Hario V60 coffee.
-I’ll tell you about all your options further down.
+You can make iced coffee with any brewed coffee you prefer, such as that from a French press, Chemex, or even a Hario V60.
+I'll discuss all your options further below.

 On the other hand, cold brew coffee is made only one way: steeping ground coffee and cold water for well over 12 hours.
 I like to steep my coffee between 15 and 16 hours.